dakom/wasm-app-boilerplate/README.md

 # Preliminary note

-There's a lot going on here, with nuanced little gotchas and a zillion potential footguns.
+There's a lot going on here compared to a typical web project....

-The point of this boiler plate is to not have to think about it at all
+The point of this boiler plate is to not have to think about it at all.
+The info below is just in case ;)

-Just run `npm start --silent` and then open an IDE in your favorite directory (or the project as a whole) and go for it.
+To get started, run `npm start --silent` and then open an IDE in your favorite directory (or the project as a whole) and go for it.

 # Directory structure